cyberseihis/bnnprint/write/report.md

 Since bnns are easier to try things with some designs for bnns have no tnn equivelant yet.

+When a design is derived from an earlier design it will be annotated as **EARLIER DESIGN -> NEW DESIGN**.

+Due to a self-imposed deadline only the descriptions for bnn designs are completed.
+The descriptions for tnn designs will follow soon.

 # BNNPAR
 In bnnpar the arithmetic operations for each neuron are written out in verilog.
 For first layer neurons the features that correspond to